receptron/graphai/packages/graphai/README.template.md

 - *agent*: An **required** property, which specifies the id of the *agent function*, or an *inline agent function* (NOTE: this is not possible in JSON or YAML).
 - *params*: An optional agent-specific property to control the behavior of the associated agent function.
 The top level property may reference a *data source*.
 - *inputs*: An optional list of *data sources* that the current node receives the data from.
 This establishes a data flow where the current node can only be executed after the completion of the nodes listed under *inputs*.
 If this list is empty, the associated *agent function* will be immediatley executed.
-- *anyInput*: An optiona boolean flag, which indicates that the associated *agent function* will be called when at least one of input data became available.
-Otherwise, it will wait until all the data became available.
+- *anyInput*: An optiona boolean flag (default is false), which indicates that the associated *agent function* will be called when at least one of input data became available.
+Otherwise (default), it will wait until all the data became available.
 - *retry*: An optional number, which specifies the maximum number of retries to be made.
 If the last attempt fails, the error will be recorded.
 - *timeout*: An optional number, which specifies the maximum waittime in msec.
 If the associated agent function does not return the value in time, the "Timeout" error will be recorded.
 The returned value received after the time out will be discarded.
 - *isResult*: An optional boolean value, which indicates that the return value of this node, should be included as a property of the return value from the run() method of the GraphUI instance.